 The PSC Management Forum:

-This unique approach to management training is designed for up to 10 managers and can be conducted on- or off-site.
+This unique approach to management training is designed for up to 10 managers and can be conducted live onsite or live online.

-Day 1: PSC schedules 30- to 45-minute appointments with each participating manager, in person or via teleconference, to discuss his/her most pressing leadership issues.
+Day 1: PSC schedules 30- to 45-minute appointments with each participating manager, via teleconference or video conference, to discuss his/her most pressing leadership issues.

-Day 2: During the next two weeks, PSC designs a hands-on seminar in which the managers work together to resolve the issues shared in their interviews.
-Again, this training day can be conducted on- or off-site.
+Day 2: During the next two weeks, PSC designs a hands-on seminar in which the managers will work together to resolve the issues shared in their interviews.
+Again, this training day can be conducted onsite or online.
 It’s an excellent trade-off—one day plus 45 minutes of your managers’ time in exchange for what may just result in a life-changing experience for them and for your organization.